Jackson Hole Indoor: Home to Jackson Hole Youth Soccer Club

 Jackson Hole Youth Soccer (JHYS) offers a coed indoor house league for players born between 2012 and 2020.

-Teams are coordinated by volunteer parent coaches and managers, with JHYS staff serving as league facilitators and commissioners.
-Your participation on the sidelines helps ensure a smooth, fun, and organized experience for all players.
+Teams are supported by volunteer parent coaches and team managers, while JHYS staff oversee the program as league facilitators.
+Positive sideline involvement from families helps us create a smooth, fun, and player-focused experience for all participants.

-Age Divisions: The league is divided into four age divisions:
+Age Divisions: The league is divided into three age divisions:

 1 game per week